rosin-project/rxros2/README.md

 ## Examples

-After having built RxROS2, you may try to startup any of the following RxROS2 nodes:
+After having built RxROS2, you may try to start any of the following RxROS2 nodes:

 ```bash
 # RxROS2+RxCpp based nodes